 - First, prepare the lentils.
 Fill a large bowl with water and pour them into it.
 Let them soak for 30 minutes.
 Once they're done soaking drain them in a fine mesh colander, rinse them and set them aside to dry out a bit.
 Then get out a large dutch oven and heat the olive oil in it over medium high heat.
 Add the garlic, onion and mint and let them get fragrant for a minute.
 Then add the lamb and break it up with a spoon as it cooks.
 While it cooks season it with the salt, cinnamon, smoked paprika, coriander, turmeric, and dried oregano.

-- When the lamb is cooked through, add the tomato paste and Worcestershire sauce.
+When the lamb is cooked through, add the tomato paste and Worcestershire sauce.
 Let the tomato paste cook for a minute as you stir that in.
-Then finally pour in the chicken stock and crushed tomatoes.
+Then finally pour in the chicken stock, crushed tomatoes and lentils.
 Let the soup come to a boil, then reduce it to a simmer.
 Cook the soup at a simmer for an hour to an hour and a half.
 The lentils should get completely tender and the flavors will marry gorgeously.
 Then ladle it into pretty bowls and top it with a little extra fresh mint for garnish.
 Serve hot immediately and enjoy!